Edgecast, now Edgio, Rules Engine Allows Enterprises to Fine-Tune Configurations with Flexibility and Ease

-Logs: Among the suite of UI-based analytics, raw, real-time and custom logs can be generated for an in-depth (or 360-degree) view of the CDN and security traffic footprint.
+Logs: Among the suite of UI-based analytics, raw, real-time, and custom logs can be generated for an in-depth (or 360-degree) view of the CDN and security traffic footprint.
 These features customize the data stored in raw log files.
 For example, Mask Client Subnet determines whether a client's IP address will be masked for logging and reporting purposes.
 This helps with General Data Protection Regulation (GDPR) compliance.
 We used real-time log delivery to support Plus500, a global fintech firm, allowing them to make quicker and safer software releases.

 Origin: These features control how the CDN communicates with an origin server.
 For example, Maximum Keep-Alive Requests defines the maximum number of requests for a Keep-Alive connection before it’s closed.
 This helps edge performance by minimizing the number of TCP authentication steps needed for requests.

 Specialty: These features provide advanced functionality for how the CDN behaves with the origin or client.
 For example, by toggling the QUIC rule, you can dictate whether the client is informed that our CDN service supports QUIC.
-By doing so, Edgecast can serve web pages optimized to perform at their best.
+By doing so, Edgio can serve web pages optimized to perform at their best.

-Rules Engine feature/benefit summary.
+Rules Engine features/benefits summary.

-Redirecting HTTP to HTTPS: If you’re not forcing your website or application traffic over TLS, visitors will see the dreaded security warning pop up in their browser.
+Redirecting HTTP to HTTPS: If you’re not forcing your website or application traffic over TLS, visitors will see the dreaded security warning pop up in their browsers.
 Website visitors know that insecure sites are vulnerable to attacks that can steal their information.
 A secure site instills trust.
 It lets visitors know that you’re doing your part to protect their personal data.
 HTTPS is key to ensuring security and accessibility, and redirecting from HTTP to HTTPS is accomplished easily with Rules Engine.
-Edgecast also offers a fully managed Secure Socket Layer (SSL) and a bring your own certificate (BYOC) SSL via key vault integration for SSL.
+Edgio also offers a fully managed Secure Socket Layer (SSL) and a bring your own certificate (BYOC) SSL via key vault integration for SSL.

 Understanding visitor geo and device type: Businesses can obtain a wealth of intelligence by understanding where their web property visitors are coming from and what type of device is used.
 With Rules Engine, custom log fields can be added to provide insight into the geolocation of the request and the device type used.
 HTTP variables make this easy and allow these metrics to be added to the raw logs.
-This creates more thorough logging, internal reporting, monitoring, insights and troubleshooting.
+This creates more thorough logging, internal reporting, monitoring, insights, and troubleshooting.

 In addition, the URL Redirect feature enables businesses to redirect requests to different URLs based on the geo region of the end user.
-This is particularly helpful for multinational companies who maintain different regional-specific versions of their websites (for example, different languages and themes).
+This is particularly helpful for multinational companies that maintain different regional-specific versions of their websites (for example, different languages and themes).

-Another geo use case relates to firmware downloads.
+Another geo use-case relates to firmware downloads.
 Often, a globally distributed customer has a single URL for a firmware download.
-But these need to have the requests pulled from the closest regional server for a better end user experience and to ensure that the servers will not get overloaded with too many requests.
+But these need to have the requests pulled from the closest regional server for a better end-user experience and to ensure that the servers will not get overloaded with too many requests.
 With Rules Engine, a URL rewrite can be applied to have the requests rerouted to a regional server based on the geolocation initiating the request.

 Customers can also deny access to content using Token-Based Authentication.
-This involves denying or permitting access to content based on numerous characteristics of the incoming request, such as precise geolocation, URL path, values of various headers and/or cookies, filenames, IP address, and more.
+This involves denying or permitting access to content based on numerous characteristics of the incoming request, such as precise geolocation, URL path, values of various headers and/or cookies, filenames, IP addresses, and more.
 Geoblocking is used in streaming services like Netflix and Hulu to comply with license laws of the content they deliver over the internet.

 Cache-control: Rules Engine allows customers to fine-tune how their content is cached on our edge servers.
 There are dozens of caching rules that can be applied depending on your content and delivery requirements.
-Here are a few use case examples:
+Here are a few use-case examples: